Golden river winding through barren desert at sunset, symbolizing renewal through letting go

-We hold on so tightly.
+We hold on to people.

 To plans.